mmerah/code-team-framework/README.md

 ## Usage

-The framework is controlled via the `main.py` script.
+The framework is controlled via the `codeteam` command.

 ### 1. Planning a New Feature